Ericsson/dataplanebook/src/glossary.rst

       (in terms of reduced :term:`processing latency`) when multiple processors are used to complete a partly parallel task.

+   ASIC
+      An application-specific integrated circuit (ASIC) is a chip built to implementation a particular function, or set of related functions.

    ATM
       Asynchronous Transfer Mode (ATM) is a type of fixed (wired) telecommunications network, that has largely fallen into disuse.
-      As opposed to IP, ATM is connection-oriented on the data link layer.
+      As opposed to IP, ATM is connection-oriented on the :term:`data link layer`.

    ARP
       The Address Resolution Protocol (ARP) is used in conjunction